Cryptoglena australis (Playfair, 1921)

 Most likely ID: n.a.

 Synonym: n. a.

 - cells ovoid and rigid, dorso-ventrally slightly flattened

 - broad side with a longitudinal sulcus (like a coffee bean)

 - length about 13 µm, width about 10 µm

 - one long flagellum

 - one red eyespot

 I have found Cryptoglena australis in Simmelried only three times so far.
-The first time in December 2007, then in November 2019, and most recently in October 2021.
-This small euglenid flagellate has a longitudinal sulcus on its frontal side, so its assignment as Cryptoglena is clear.
+First in December 2007, then in November 2019, and most recently in October 2021.
+This small euglenid flagellate has a longitudinal sulcus on its frontal side, so its assignment to Cryptoglena is clear.
 The species of the genus described so far are inadequately defined, in my opinion, because it is not clear to what extent there is overlap due to variations in body shape.
 The specimens I examined were all flattened, making them narrower in lateral view than in frontal view (s. figs. 1d and 2b).
 This feature best fits Cryptoglena australis, although this species has only been found in Australia so far.
-The best described species of this genus is Cryptoglena pigra, which is said to possess a conically tapered posterior end.
+The best described species of this genus is Cryptoglena pigra, which is said to possess a conically tapering posterior end.
 However, I could not clearly identify this feature in my population.
 Also, Cryptoglena pigra is not supposed to be flattened like my specimens.